Do you often feel puffy and bloated? Then there is a possibility that your body is retaining excess water.

 What Is Water Weight?

-Oedema (Edema) or water weight is a common occurrence where the body retains excess water.
-Your diet, lifestyle, hormonal fluctuations, menstrual cycle, pregnancy, your body’s response to changing environment, or the intake of certain medications could be causing water retention, making you look puffy and bloated.
-While in some cases, water retention may indicate an underlying disease, in many cases, it is temporary and changing your lifestyle helps.
+When the body retains fluid that the kidneys would otherwise release from the body, it contributes to your water weight.
+Water retention is a common occurrence and depends upon various parameters.
+Your diet, lifestyle, hormonal fluctuations, menstrual cycle, pregnancy, body’s response to changing environment, or the intake of certain medications could all be the possible reasons you feel puffier than usual.
+While in some cases, water retention, also called as edema, may indicate an underlying disease, among healthy individuals it is temporary and making small lifestyle changes helps.

 Must Read: 7 Days Indian Diet Plan for Weight Loss